Sometimes “adulting” is too much

-Music therapy is different from music lessons because the focus or goals between the two are different.
-In therapy, the focus is on achieving some benefit or relief in an area that negatively affects one’s ability to function in life.
-Music in therapy is a tool and a vehicle for personal exploration, growth, and development.
-It supports personal well-being.
+Music therapy is different from music lessons because each has a different goal or focus.
+In therapy, the focus is on achieving some benefit or relief in an area of being that has been negatively affecting one’s ability to function in life.
+Music in therapy can be thought of as a tool and a vehicle for personal exploration, growth, and development.

 Whereas the focus of music lessons is on the development of musical skills.
-A person may find music lessons to be therapeutic, but the goal of lessons is musical development, not therapeutic benefit.
-We do provide adapted music lessons to those who may benefit from an adapted approach.
+A person may find music lessons to be therapeutic, but the goal of lessons is to develop musical ability, not therapeutic benefit.
+SoundWell does provide adapted music lessons to those who may benefit from an adapted approach.
 See our Studio Policy for more information.
-We also offer community singing groups through Longmont Recreation Services and the Center for Musical Arts in Lafayette.
+Faith also offers community singing groups through Longmont Recreation Services and the Center for Musical Arts in Lafayette.

 I’m not musical, can I benefit from music therapy?
-Musical knowledge or ability aren’t necessary because in therapy, music is made easily accessible with accommodations made as necessary and possible.
-As well, the work in therapy is focused on the process, as opposed to a final product.
+Musical knowledge or ability isn’t necessary because, in therapy, music is made accessible through making accommodations as are necessary and possible.
+As well, the work in therapy is oriented on the process, as opposed to creating a final product.

 The benefits of our services for adults

 “Faith’s work is amazing to watch.
 She integrates music and counseling to reach the individuals creative center, assisting them to find within themselves inner resources to achieve wellness.” – Jenny Hooks, MSN

 “I work with Faith both personally and professionally and find that Faith is a brilliant Music Therapist.
 The therapeutic work dives deeply and comes through clearly without having to formulate words, which is a relief for so many people.
 Faith makes it easy to work deeply as she provides a stable and non-judgemental foundation for people to comfortably express themselves.” – Daisy Lear, Licensed Acupuncturist